 The Instant Pot Slow Cooker function is not equivalent to the temperatures on a slow cooker.
 I have a guide on how to use your Instant Pot as a Slow Cooker.
 Spoiler Alert: It DOES NOT work like a regular slow cooker!

-Other Instant Pot Buttons
+Other Instant Pot Functions

-Depending on the instant pot model you have, your electric pressure cooker may have settings for meat, chicken, rice, cake, eggs, sterilize, steam and/or soup/stew.
+Depending on the instant pot model you have, your electric pressure cooker may have settings for meat, chicken, rice, cake, eggs, sterilize, steam, and/or soup/stew.
 These are functions that I do not use or recommend.
 It is much better to cook on high or low pressure and manually adjust the temperature yourself based on what you are cooking.

 JazzFest